Jana Hawkes: Storylines

 On Valentine's Day 2011, Kevin and Chloe, realizing quickly that they were being set up by Gloria and Katherine Chancellor, were locked in Gloria's office together at Gloworm.
 Jana caught them kissing.
 She claimed to have been worried about Kevin when he had not come home, but he made it clear to her that they were no longer together and told her not to worry about him anymore.
 Kevin closed the door, and Jana walked away, hurt over his rejection.

 Kevin and Chloe later had sex for the first time in Gloria's office.

 In March 2011, Jana, after moving out of Kevin's apartment, got a job as a nanny for Billy and Victoria Abbott.
 However, her former lover, Ryder Callahan, returned searching for his niece and tried to get Jana to tell him where the baby was, threatening to tell the police that Jana was the one who let Daisy escape.
 During his confrontation with Jana, however, he was unaware that Lucy, the baby Jana was holding, was none other than his niece.

 Jana went undercover under the alias of "Stella" as a pregnant woman looking to make a deal with the baby broker, Primrose, in order to gain information about Daniel's baby.
 Jana's rouse is eventually discovered by Primrose, but not before Jana steals documents that eventually led Jana to realize that Lucy is Kevin's niece.
 She kidnapped both Delia and Lucy, and took Kevin hostage.
 Kevin eventually convinced Jana to return the children, leaving them in a church.
 Jana held Kevin at gunpoint, locking him in a closet for several days in an abandoned preschool.
 All the while, she was delusional in hoping that Kevin would love her as he once did.

 On May 6, 2011, Jana called Chloe to come to the preschool without the police.
 When Chloe arrived, Jana was ready to shoot both of them.
 Kevin knocked the gun out of her hand, causing Jana and Chloe to struggle.
 Jana suffered another aneurysm and died.
 Although initially Kevin and Chloe are suspected of murdering Jana, autopsy results prove that Jana died of natural causes.

+Reception

+For her role as Jana, O'Brien earned two Daytime Emmy Award nominations for Outstanding Younger Actress in 2008 and 2009.
+Prior to her 2011 firing, O'Brien was pre-nominated for another Daytime Emmy in the same category.
+Michael Fairman from Michael Fairman TV noted that fans "loved" O'Brien as "crazy" Jana, adding that there were "many twists and turns in their dark romantic storyline".